Battle of Cool Spring: Battle

 At 3 p.m., Thoburn crossed the Shenandoah below Castleman's Ferry, at Judge Richard Parker's Ford, quickly driving off a small force of Confederate pickets.
 The pickets quickly alerted their commanders, Maj.
 Gens.
 John B. Gordon and John C. Breckinridge, of the Federal advance.
 Gordon responded by moving a division to the vicinity of the ford, using a small ridge that lay between him and the Federals to screen his movements.
 Breckinridge ordered Brig.
 Gen. Gabriel C. Wharton and Maj.
 Gen. Robert E. Rodes to the ford; they deployed along Gordon's left flank, with Wharton forming the center.
 Wharton's sharpshooters quickly drove back Thoburn's skirmishers who occupied a valley between the ridge on which the Confederates were lined and the high ground along the riverbank where the first of two federal lines was formed in front of a stone fence.
 A reserve line was located on the low sunken bank of the river behind the stone fence, well protected and concealed from the Confederates.

 Around 6 p.m., Rodes attacked the main Federal position on the high ground along its right flank.
 The Federal line turned to meet the attack and exposed its left flank to enfilading fire from Gordon and Wharton.
 The line collapsed and untrained, unmounted cavalrymen from Col. Samuel B.M.
 Young's Provisional Brigade began the retreat over the stone wall and across the Shenandoah.
 About the time of the Federal retreat, Brig.
 Gen. James B. Ricketts arrived on the eastern bank of the river.
 Originally intended to reinforce Thoburn, Gen. Wright demurred with Thoburn's line in full retreat.
 As Rodes's men pressed the attack they came to the stone wall, whereupon the Federal reserve line opened up on the unsuspecting Confederates, driving them back towards the ridge.
-Throughout the remainder of the evening, Rodes sent small brigade-level attacks at the Federal position on the river bank but was unsuccessful in driving them across the river, because Thoburn was able to reinforce his right due to the lack of pressure on his left by Gordon and Wharton.
+Throughout the remainder of the evening, Rodes sent small brigade-level attacks at the Federal position on the riverbank, but was unsuccessful in driving them across the river, because Thoburn was able to reinforce his right due to the lack of pressure on his left by Gordon and Wharton.
 After sunset, Thoburn retired the rest of his force across the river.